Background: Two ATV accident cases that presented to Children's Hospital Colorado

 Both children originally presented to other hospitals, but were transferred to Children's Colorado after delayed diagnoses of severe cardiac injury.
 Investigators from the Heart Institute at Children's Colorado reviewed both patients.

 The patient arrived at a referring hospital with soft tissue injuries and a chest abrasion, and required surgery to close a knee laceration.
 After surgery, more injuries were discovered during a CT scan, including a cardiac injury.
-The patient was transferred to the Children’s Colorado Heart Institute for treatment.
+The patient was transferred to our Heart Institute for treatment.

 An echocardiogram revealed severe tricuspid regurgitation and an avulsed anterior tricuspid valve leaflet.
 These injuries required cardiac surgical intervention and the patient was discharged home on post-operative day five.

 The patient arrived at the referring hospital with several heart injuries, including severely damaged tricuspid and mitral valves and a traumatic ventricular septal defect (VSD) from the ATV accident.
-The patient was transferred to the Children’s Colorado Heart Institute for cardiac surgery.
+The patient was transferred to Children's Colorado for cardiac surgery.

 The patient required replacement of the tricuspid and mitral valves, closure of VSDs and implantation of a permanent epicardial pacemaker.
 The patient was discharged home on post-operative day six.